WebCrew/Codoforum_Codarko/README.md

 ### Install
+- First it is important that you change the theme folder name to "codarko"
 - Extract the archive and upload it with FileZilla (FTP) to sites/default/themes/
 - activate the theme from CODOforum admin backend
 - do NOT upload the "Extras" folder.
 It includes some Category Icons and Plugins which You can make use of.